Tag Archive for 'restaurant'

 A dark cupboard, ground level, or even a cellar, might be the most appropriate place for reds prior to serving.
 Eye-level in the restaurant kitchen is almost certainly bad!
 Or perhaps have a large stock of wine cooler sleeves in a freezer, and give reds a couple of minutes in a sleeve before serving in the summer.
 For whites, it is probably just a question of serving from a correctly adjusted fridge.

 If you can afford it, and have enough space, a wine fridge with multiple temperature zones might be a good idea – for reds as well as whites.
-I do not think such wine fridges are really necessary, but they certainly make things easy, and if you get a model that displays wines attractively it could help increase sales.
+I don’t think such wine fridges are really necessary, but they certainly make things easy, and if you get a model that displays wines attractively it could help increase sales.

 Glasses

-Most people who have an opinion on the matter would agree that wine should be served from a tulip-shaped glass that tapers in slightly towards the top.
+Most people who have an opinion on the matter would agree wine should be served from a tulip-shaped glass that tapers in slightly towards the top.
 That enables the aromas to develop, but not escape too quickly, thus allowing them to be appreciated by the drinker.
 The glass should be clear to show off the colour of the wine, and ideally it should be thin, particularly at the rim.
 I cannot rationally justify the requirement for the glass to be thin, but subjectively it seems to make a big difference.

 As with serving temperature, I do not believe it is only wine buffs that will appreciate good wine glasses.
-They do make a real improvement to the wine drinking experience.
+They make a real improvement to the wine drinking experience.
 Besides, a decent wine glass looks so much more attractive than a small stubby one.

 Oh, and maybe one more thing…